The Campus Suicide Prevention Center of Virginia

 The Suicide Prevention Resource Center promotes a comprehensive, public health approach that goes beyond simply providing treatment services by expanding efforts to prevent mental health problems from arising and promote the mental health of all students.
 This approach relies on data about health problems, including their frequency and impact, to plan interventions.
 A key assumption in the public health approach is that a combination of activities, policies, and interventions working together, at the individual, interpersonal, and campus levels, is more likely to produce results.

 The Jed Foundation works nationally to reduce the rate of suicide and the prevalence of emotional distress among college and university students.

-American College Health Association.
-(2008).
-National College Health Assessment: Reference Group Executive Summary, Fall 2008.
+National College Health Assessment: Reference Group Executive Summary, Spring 2014 American College Health Association.
+(2014).
+National College Health Assessment: Reference Group Executive Summary, Spring 2014.
 Baltimore, MD: American College Health Association.

 National Suicide Prevention Lifeline

 The National Suicide Prevention Lifeline 1-800-273-TALK (8255) is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
 Brochures, wallet cards, and other resources can be ordered on this website, and there is a new section addressing veterans’ mental health issues and suicide.

 Powerpoint Presentations from the October 2009 Conference 'Campus Suicide Prevention: The Big Picture'